gabrielmdc/script.service.relay/README.md

 Configuration
 -------------
-It use by default the GPIO port 18, where the relay is connected, but you can change it in the file *relay.sh* and *clientSocket.py*
+It use by default the GPIO port 18, where the relay is connected, and the net port 10001, but you can change it in the file *service.sh*

+	PORT = 10001
 	GPIOPORT=18